Proof of Convergence of a Laplace Expansion Algorithm For Calculating Recursions Satisfied by a Family of Determinants: Notation and Conventions

+If $M$ is a matrix, then, as usual, we let $M_{i,j}$ refer to the entry of $M$ in row $i$ and column $j,$ and we let both $\det(M)$ and $M^*$ denote the determinant of $M$.

-\cite{Bapat} gives more traditional notation.
-However, this paper selected a notation more suitable for sequences of Laplace expansions.
-The following computations for a banded, square, Toeplitz matrix of order at least 4, illustrate subtleties about sequences of operators.
+Reference \cite{Bapat} gives more traditional notation.
+However, this paper selects a notation that is more suitable for sequences of Laplace expansions.
+The following computations for a banded, square, Toeplitz matrix of Toeplitz order at least 4 illustrate some subtleties related to the use of a sequence of operators.

-We verbally derive (iii), the proof of the others being similar and hence omitted.
-If you successively, three times, remove the 1st row of a matrix, $M,$ and then the 1st remaining row of the resulting matrix, you have equivalently removed the first 3 rows of the original matrix, $M$.
-Furthermore, after you remove the 2nd column of a matrix, the second column of the resulting matrix is the 3rd column of the original matrix.
-Similarly, after removing the 2nd and 3rd column of the original matrix, the 3rd remaining column of the resulting matrix is the fifth column of the original matrix.
+We verbally derive \eqref{equ:1through4}(iii), the proof of the others being similar and hence omitted.
+If you successively, three times, remove the first row of an $n \times n$ matrix, $M,$ with $n \ge 6,$ and then the first remaining row of the resulting matrix, you have equivalently removed the first 3 rows of the original matrix, $M$.
+Furthermore, after removing the second column of $M$, the second column of the resulting matrix is the third column of $M$.
+Similarly, after removing the second and third columns of $M$, the third remaining column of the resulting matrix is the fifth column of $M$.
+The resulting matrix, whether after applying the three operations on the left-hand side of (iii) to $M$ or applying the single operation on the right-hand side of (iii), is of size $n-3 \times n-3$.